mstksg/inCode/copy/entries/five-point-haskell-1.md

 good, robust, correct code?
 It is long overdue to clarify exactly the mindset on which we approach and define "good" coding principles.

-In this series, [*Five-Point Haskell*][Five-Point Haskell], let's set out to establish a five-point unified framework of the "Typed Functional Programming" (and Haskell-derived) programming philosophy aimed to create code that is maintainable, correct, long-lasting, extensible, and beautiful to write and work with.
+In this series, *[Five-Point Haskell][]*, let's set out to establish a five-point unified framework of the "Typed Functional Programming" (and Haskell-derived) programming philosophy aimed to create code that is maintainable, correct, long-lasting, extensible, and beautiful to write and work with.
 We'll try to reference real world case studies with and actual examples when we can, and also attempt to dispel thought leader sound-bytes